 More about Australia's partnership with Fiji

-Australia and French Polynesia enjoy longstanding, friendly relations that will be further enhanced with the future opening of a new Australian diplomatic post in Papeete.
-Befitting its location at the heart of the Pacific Ocean and its extensive maritime domain, Australia works closely with French Polynesia to improve maritime security, enhance resilience to climate change and improve people-to-people links through education and tourism.
+Australia and French Polynesia enjoy longstanding, friendly relations that will be further enhanced with the opening of a new Australian diplomatic post in Papeete in 2021.
+Recognising French Polynesia’s location at the heart of the Pacific Ocean and its extensive maritime domain, Australia works closely with French Polynesia to improve maritime security, enhance resilience to climate change and improve people-to-people links through education and tourism.

 Australia has a longstanding relationship with Kiribati, built on shared development and security goals.
 We work in partnership with the Government of Kiribati to implement economic reform and build a better educated and healthier population.